Aner-Git/cards/readme.md

-# Cards.
-Provides easy way to build card games.
+# Cards is a package of cards.
+Makes building card games a breeze.

 A standard 52-card deck is provided by default, but can be customize in anyway.

 ## Installation